sluucke/sluucke-website/posts/how-to-implement-next-js-and-typescript.md

 date: '18/06/2022'
 author:
   name: 'David W.'
-short_description: 'In this tutorial we we will learn how to implement Next.js + Typescript in a simple project.'
+short_description: 'In this tutorial we will learn how to implement Next.js + Typescript in a simple project.'
 image: 'https://i.imgur.com/dE2BlN0.png'
 ---